joinpursuit/Pursuit-Core-iOS/lessons/unit1/optionals/README.md

 #### Further Reading

+1. [Swift optionals explained simply](https://hackernoon.com/swift-optionals-explained-simply-e109a4297298) This article is in Swift 2 syntax and becomes increasingly difficult but the box metaphor and illustration is useful.

 #### Vocabulary

 - **optional** - A Swift type that wraps another allowing it to either have a value or be nil.